How to Return to the United States in Valid F-1 Immigration Status after a Trip Abroad

 International Students with F-1 status who will be leaving the United States and returning to continue in the same program at New Paltz should check the date of the last travel signature on page three of the I-20.
 If the signature is less than six months old, you will not need a new travel signature.
 If it is more than six months old, you will need to apply for a new travel signature.

 To be eligible for a travel signature, you must be registered as a full-time student and you must be in good standing with the United States Citizenship and Immigration Service (USCIS).
-If you need a travel signature, come to the International Student office during walk-in hours: Monday, Tuesday, Thursday, and Friday 12-2:30 p.m.
-Take your original I-20, your passport, and I-94 Card.
+If you need a travel signature, come to the International Student office during walk-in hours: Monday, Tuesday, Wednesday, and Friday 12 p.m. - 2:30 p.m.
+Bring your original I-20, your passport with visa and current I-94 print out.

 If you have not been a full-time student or if you have questions about your status with the USCIS, please make an appointment to speak with the International Student Adviser.